csutedja/Dell-T3610-OpenCore-Build/README.md

 ⚠ This is **not** a pre-made EFI folder, I am instead providing guidance on what files/settings/folder structure to use.
 This is because kexts/OpenCore update all the time, and I don't want to provide outdated files.

+⚠ Make sure you have the latest BIOS revision installed before proceeding.
+Windows is required to update. <a href="https://www.dell.com/support/home/en-us/drivers/driversdetails?driverid=4d5hg">(BIOS Revision A19 directly from Dell)</a>

 What works:
 - GPU acceleration (I use a PowerColor AMD RX 550 which is not natively supported, I will provide a .ssdt file to get that working if you have that card)